RESEARCH & PRESERVATION SUPERVISOR

 Main Purpose of Job

-- Oversees the management of the Maryland Historical Trust’s Capital Grant and Capital Loan programs and the African American Heritage Preservation grant program, ensuring program compliance with applicable statutes and regulations and preparing all required reports.
+Oversees the management of the Maryland Historical Trust’s Historic Preservation Capital Grant Program, Historic Preservation Capital Loan Program, and the African American Heritage Preservation Program (AAHPP), ensuring program compliance with applicable statutes and regulations and preparing all required reports.

-- Oversight of ongoing rehabilitation projects under the two programs (currently approximately 45 grant projects representing $3.7 million and 15 loans representing $2.4 million), ensuring compliance with program statutes, regulations, and policies.
+Oversight of ongoing rehabilitation projects under the three programs (currently approximately 45 grant projects and 12 loan projects), ensuring compliance with program statutes, regulations, and policies.

-- Management of applications and grant processes in GIFTS ALTA software.
+Management of applications and grant processes in Blackbaud Sky software.

-- Technical review of proposed projects for compliance with the Secretary of the Interior’s Standards.
+Technical review of proposed projects for compliance with the Secretary of the Interior’s Standards for Rehabilitation.

 Education: Bachelor’s or Master’s degree in Historic Preservation, Architecture, Architectural History, or closely related field.

-Experience: Three years of full time experience in a related discipline with emphasis on historic preservation.
+Experience: Four years of experience in a related discipline with an emphasis on historic preservation.

 DESIRED OR PREFERRED QUALIFICATIONS

-Demonstrated experience in evaluating proposed projects and completed work for compliance with preservation and construction best practices and the Secretary of the Interior’s Standards.
+Experience in evaluating proposed projects and completed work for compliance with preservation and construction best practices and the Secretary of the Interior’s Standards for Rehabilitation.

 Experience with public speaking.

-The on-line application process is STRONGLY preferred.
-If on-line application process is not available, you may submit a paper application, supplemental questionnaire (by the closing date) to:
+The online application process is STRONGLY preferred.
+If online access is not available, you may mail a paper application and supplemental questionnaire (if applicable) to:

 Baltimore, MD 21201